MistaRhee/btReader/README.md

 these seconds of time which you are reading this note and realising that this note is actually pointless and is not worth NOTICING)

-Baka-Tsuki Reader for PC Copyright (C) 2013-2014  Justin Huang
+Baka-Tsuki Reader for PC Copyright (C) 2013-2014  Justin Huang (MistaRhee)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by